26 June 2024

 Note well, that objective superiority does not necessarily imply the subjective superiority of those called to such vocations, nor even that such a vocation is the best context for everyone called to achieve real sanctity.
 The second child in our example may well thrive in ways the first does not precisely because she will respond to the need to strive for resources or be more attentive to the inklings of grace in a given situation than the first child.
 While the second child may never be wealthy in all the ways the first child is, she may well grow into a better more loving human being.

 This may provide a way of approaching your question about marriage vs religious life.
 Yes, it is absolutely possible for marriage to be a better means to holiness than consecrated life would allow for.
 Remember that marriage is a Sacrament and is meant to reveal the way human beings love one another and bring one another to union with God.
 Consecrated life is not a Sacrament and has never been raised to that dignity.
 Granted, the married couple must build into their lives all of those things religious life tends to take for granted (so to speak) and that is really difficult when struggling to raise a family, educate them, give them all they need to become whole and holy human beings.
 There is nothing easy in that and the degree of self-sacrifice and generosity involved is truly heroic --- but it is certainly possible.
 Families may be poor, but they cannot make vows of poverty because they must raise children and give them all the resources they need to grow and mature.
 Which is harder to achieve?
 Which requires the help of the Holy Spirit more to maintain a healthy focus?
-I know which I would suggest and it is not religious life!
+Each is difficult in its own way and where once I might have said marriage, I now say I really don't think we can say.
+The term öbjectively superior" does not allow this kind of comparison or competition.
+It simply calls for gratitude!

 Still, in either case, the question facing the persons you described will need to be where do I feel most deeply and truly called?
 Which of these vocations will allow me to be most fully myself, to love most fully and effectively?
 I doubt anyone ever determines their true vocation by measuring it in terms of objective superiority, for instance.
 We measure vocations in terms of the humanity they make possible for ourselves and others and this necessarily means too, the ways and degrees to which they reveal God in our world.
 (Remember that reveal does not only mean to make known, but also to make real.)
 When we respond to a vocational call we implicitly do so in a way that is optimal in these terms --- it is the best choice for us as responsible and responsive human beings who are called to wholeness and holiness, just as it is the best choice for those whom we will touch because of this vocation --- and therefore, it is the best choice for glorifying God with our lives.
 Unless the vocation we discern allows and even empowers this in Christ, it really doesn't matter whether in some other sense it is considered objectively superior or not.